 Anton, let's get to know each other first.
 Where are you from?
 Where and how did your tattoo career start?

-Where you work now?
+Where do you work now?

-I have been working in the Adeptattoo collective studio in St. Petersburg for more than a year now, after moving from my hometown.
+I have been working at the Adeptattoo collective studio in St. Petersburg for more than a year now, after moving from my hometown.
 We have a big cool team and everyone tries to develop their own style.
 Together we grow and motivate each other.

 You recently took the highest award at the St. Petersburg Tattoo Festival.
 Tell us about your project, how was it?

 5 days before the tattoo festival, I started preparing the project.
-After 4 days, it became clear that the design, in my opinion, is too banal, and literally one day before the festival, I began to look for fresh material.
+After 4 days, it became clear that the design, in my opinion, was too banal, and literally one day before the festival, I began to look for fresh material.
 Most of all I did not want to do something primitive and boring.
 And so the design was born with something similar to a super-spiky chestnut.
 During the two days of the convention, I saw surprise on people's faces at how unusual and cool the whole project looked.

 As part of the St. Petersburg Festival, I met a large number of artists from other cities.
 I was convinced of the high level of organization of the festival.